Do You Need EDI for FSMA 204? How EDI 856 ASNs Support Food Traceability

 Organizations implementing FSMA traceability programs should consider the following practices:

-• Maintain a clearly documented traceability plan
+• Maintain a clearly documented traceability plan that outlines procedures, systems and responsibilities

-• Capture Key Data Elements consistently across all tracking events
+• Capture Key Data Elements consistently across all tracking events using standardized formats

-• Integrate operational systems with traceability reporting tools
+• Integrate operational systems with traceability reporting tools to enable automatic data capture

-• Test traceability record retrieval periodically
+• Test traceability record retrieval periodically through mock recalls or trace exercises

-• Work with partners and technology providers to standardize shipment data
+• Work with partners and technology providers to standardize shipment data and EDI formats

-Supporting FSMA 204 Traceability with Modern EDI
+Supporting FSMA 204 Traceability With Modern EDI

 For many food manufacturers and distributors, FSMA 204 compliance requires greater visibility into supply chain data and faster access to shipment records.
 Electronic data exchange, particularly through EDI 856 Advance Ship Notices, provides a reliable way to capture and share traceability information across trading partners.

 Cloud EDI platforms such as BOLD VAN allow companies to implement these capabilities without maintaining their own EDI infrastructure.
-By automating ASN generation, connecting to trading partners, and storing transaction records in searchable archives, organizations can strengthen both regulatory compliance and operational efficiency.
+By automating ASN generation, connecting to trading partners and storing transaction records in searchable archives, organizations can strengthen both regulatory compliance and operational efficiency.

 Who must comply with FSMA 204?